valkey-io/valkey-io.github.io/.github/ISSUE_TEMPLATE/add_partner_form_template.md

 **Add Partner Form**

 This is an issue created to request the Valkey Project adding a company as a partner in the website.
-If you want your company to be added please make sure please make sure the content is factual and related to the Valkey project.
+If you want your company to be added please make sure the content is factual and related to the Valkey project.

 **Company Information**